 I quite often come across this question in my requirements engineering and business analysis workshops - Does SRS mean System Requirements Specifications or Software Requirements Specifications?

-Technology, in turn, contains aspects such as Hardware, Software, and Network.
+Information Technology requirements, in turn, contain aspects such as Hardware, Software, and network requirements.

 However, in many instances, the hardware and network may not be affected by the project and only software is affected.

-However, for larger changes, typically software requirements will be the subset of solution requirements.
+However, for larger changes, typically software requirements will be the subset of system requirements.